sallar/electron-ipc-logger/README.md

 The UI window is initialized with the [preload](src/ui/preload.ts) script which exposes some data and the `IpcRenderer`, which will be used to send/receive the captured IPC messages.

 IPC messages are captured always in the main process and sent to the UI window using IPCs as well.
 The installed preload script will store them and make them available for the UI.

+To optimize sending messages with log updates to the UI Window, it keeps track of what was the last message sent, and only sends newer ones.
+However, internally every log is preserved on memory so method called with `.invoke` can be updated.
+Updated methods are always sent regardless if the original message (without the returned value) was already sent or not.

 The UI window loads [an empty page](src/ui/index.html) that executes [index.tsx](src/ui/index.tsx) rendering the UI itself via React.
 This UI registers a listener to _react_ when new data is received from the main process, and from here is just displaying the data as any usual web-app.